Marley0523/gmod.github.io/wiki/Modware_Presentation.md

 - Object-oriented Perl interface to
   <a href="Chado" class="mw-redirect" title="Chado">Chado</a>
-- Built on top of [Chado::AutoDBI](Chado::AutoDBI "Chado::AutoDBI")
+- Built on top of [Chado%3A%3AAutoDBI](Chado%3A%3AAutoDBI "Chado%3A%3AAutoDBI")
 - Connection handled by GMOD
 - Database transactions supported
 - [BioPerl](BioPerl "BioPerl") used to represent and manipulate sequence